Review: The Vanquest FATPack

 The FATPack is flanked by elastic straps on either side.
 These are advertised as being great for tourniquets or trauma shears.
 In the middle is a regular MOLLE loop, the pairing of which made for a very secure fit of my NAR shears.
 My CAT certainly fit well within the elastic loops.
 I generally don’t recommend putting tourniquets in elastic loops, however, as they tend to get caught up on the buckles and windlass when trying to rip them out quickly.
 I like to put them in cargo pockets or in handy kydex tourniquet quick-draw holsters.

 Unfortunately, the loop woes for a tourniquet draw were present with the FATPack as well.
-Even when I tried with a CAT still had in the plastic I ran into snags.
+Even when I tried with a CAT still in the plastic I ran into snags.
 This is a small gripe, though.
 Just put the tourniquet in your pocket or on your belt.
 That is the recommendation of most trigger-pullers and salty old medics, anyway.
 The construction is very sturdy.
 Pretty much everything is double stitched and the materials used are tried-and-true Cordura.
 Nothing felt flimsy or floppy.
 I get a general impression of quality work when I hold it.

 I also had appreciation for some little features that make the FATPack easier to use.
 The bottom of the zippers have tabs to pull against to close the pack up again so you aren’t trying to pinch the slippery Cordura fabric.
-The zippers and MOLLE sticks have little paracord loops on them that made use with shooting glove just as easy.
+The zippers and MOLLE sticks have little paracord loops on them that made use with a shooting glove just as easy.
 The back of the pouch doesn’t have any sort of rigid insert to keep a perfect form, which allows the pouch to conform to your kit as you need it to, not necessarily how the manufacturer thought it would look photographed.

 Another detail I enjoyed was that the MOLLE webbing on back was left wide enough that it would fit with 1.75” gun belts if you wanted to wear it sideways.